rudolfcms/rudolf/README.md

 # lcms #

 ## What is `lcms`? ##
-lcms is my own simple php cms.
+lcms is my simple CMS system written in PHP.
 That's all.